naja-js/naja/docs/extensions-custom.md

     - `originalEvent: ?Event`, the original UI event, or undefined if the request was dispatched [by hand](ui-binding.md),
     - `options: Object`, an empty object that can be populated with options based on the element's attributes.

 - **before:** This event is dispatched when the `XMLHttpRequest` object is created but not yet sent.
-At this point, you can call the event's `preventDefault()` method to cancel the request.
 The event has the following properties:
     - `xhr: XMLHttpRequest`, the XHR object,
     - `method: string`, the requested HTTP method,
     - `url: string`, the requested URL,